nagypet/spvitamin/README.md

 ```

 ## Release history

-### 3.3.2-1-RELEASE not yet released
-- Compiled with SpringBoot 3.3.2 and SpingCloud 2023.0.3
-- SpvitaminApplication allows environment initializers
-- /actuator/env disabled
-- jaxb-api updated to jakarta-version

-### 3.3.0-1-RELEASE not yet released
-- Compiled with SpringBoot 3.3.0 and SpingCloud 2023.0.2
-- FileNameUtils added
-- h2-console must be ebaled in the application specific security config
-- /favicon.ico errors and warnings will not be logged by the DefaultRestExceptionLogger
-- new modul added: spvitamin-test
-- graceful shutdown configured as default

 ### 3.1.5-3-RELEASE not yet released
 - BatchProcessor: new parameter to disable synchronous execution of the first item